 Minor Subdivision vs. Major Subdivision

-The property owner should contact the Planning & Zoning Division, who can help determine whether the subdivision should be reviewed as a "minor" subdivision or as a "major" subdivision (also known as a preliminary plat).
+The property owner should contact the Planning & Zoning Division, who can help determine whether the subdivision should be reviewed as a "minor" subdivision or as a "major" subdivision (which includes a preliminary plat).

 A minor subdivision is the division of a single lot or parcel of land, which consists of five or less acres in gross area, is proposed to be divided into not more than four lots, or where the lot lines of existing lots are proposed to be changed or vacated of existing lot lines, provided that the subdivision:

-If the subdivision does not meet the standards as stated above, then it is a "major" subdivision and must follow the requirements of a preliminary plat as specified in the Subdivision Ordinance.
+If the subdivision does not meet the standards as stated above, then it is a "major" subdivision and must follow the requirements of a preliminary plat and final plat as specified in the Subdivision Ordinance.
 A preliminary plat must be reviewed by the City's Planning Commission.
-Once approved by the Planning Commission, a final plat must be submitted.
+If a variance from the Subdivision Ordinance is also requested, then review by City Council is required.
+Once approved by the Planning Commission and/or City Council, a final plat must be submitted.

 ::Top::